 Multinode Setup for High Availability

 The TeamCity server can be configured to use multiple nodes (or servers) for high availability and flexible load distribution.
 It is possible to set up a cluster of TeamCity nodes, where each node is responsible for different tasks, like processing data from builds or collecting changes from VCS repositories.
-Or, to keep one main node that does all the work and a secondary node which provides a read-only interface.
+Or, to keep one main node that does all the work and a secondary node that provides a read-only interface.
 In case the main node goes down, all data processing can be switched to the secondary node with minimum downtime.

 Main vs. Secondary Node

 A TeamCity cluster can have one main node and multiple secondary nodes.
 The main node is the preferred one and, by default, it receives all incoming HTTP requests.
 It also performs critical background tasks, such as starting builds.
 A secondary node mostly serves as a backup server, which is needed for failover.
 For better load distribution and performance optimization, it can also be granted additional responsibilities.

 A basic HA setup must include the following components:

 Dedicated database server: an external database server from the list of supported databases.